cozie-app/cozie-website/docs/research/publications_JITAI.md

   <br/>
 -->

-The publications listed below are authored by the makers of Cozie.
 The list below might serve as a good starting point for starting your reading about just-in-time adaptive interventions (JITAI).

   - **Return of the JITAI: applying a just-in-time adaptive intervention framework to the development of m-health solutions for addictive behaviors** <br/>
   Goldstein, S. P., Evans, B. C., Flack, D., Juarascio, A., Manasse, S., Zhang, F., & Forman, E. M. <br/>